Diaspora (social network): Further development

 By May 2012, development was underway to allow a high degree of customization of user posts, permitting users to post different media, such as text, photos and video with a high degree of personalization and individual expression.
 The developers felt that allowing individual creativity in posts would differentiate the Diaspora platform from competitors.

 In June 2012, the development team was scheduled to move to Mountain View, California as part of work with startup accelerator Y Combinator.
 In August 2012 the developers focus changed to working on creating makr.io, as part of their YCombinator class.

 In August 2012, the remaining founders formally handed the project over to its community.
 Since that date, Diaspora has been fully developed and managed by its community members.
 The focus of the community development team has been on creating stable software releases to act as a basis for further development, which included adopting a semantic versioning system for releases, improving the performance of data federation between pods, and enabling as many volunteers as possible to write code for the project.
 The project has also adopted the Loomio platform to enable democratic group decision-making.

 In October 2012, the project made its first community release at 0.0.1.0, dropping all references to the Alpha/Beta branding it had previously used.
 At the same time development was moved to a development branch, leaving the master branch for stable releases.

+Diaspora 0.9.0.0 was released on the 16th of June 2024.
+The main addition of this release was an API, allowing for the release of Insporation*, a Flutter based mobile app.

+The latest version of Diaspora (0.9.1.0) was released in early 2026.